integreat-io/map-transform/README.md

 finds, but it may be good to indicate what you expect from the source data, and it may be important if you plan to reverse transform the mapping object.

-To pass on the value on the pipeline, use an empty path `''`.
+To pass on the value on the pipeline, use an empty path `''` or a dot `'.'`.

 Another feature of the bracket notation, is that you may pick a single item from an array by indicating the array index in the brackets.